paramander/contentful-rich-text-vue-renderer/README.md

 Vue renderer for the Contentful rich text field type.

+## Version 3.x is for Vue 3 support.

 ## Version 2.x dropped support for Node 8.
 If you need Node 8 support, remain on 1.x!

+## Changelog

+See releases page for changelog of versions.

 ## Installation